Word equations in linear space: Space consumption

-For~\eqref{eq:depfactor weight} observe that the analysis for a basic depfactor $D$ that is left-unblocked is similar, but this time we consider the letters (in \sol U or \sol V) to the left of $\sup D$ and the depfactor $D$ can extend to them (instead of letters being popped from variables in case of~\eqref{eq:variable weight}) and some of them may be compressed to one.
-Note that if there are no letters to the left/right then this depfactor is blocked from this side.
+For~\eqref{eq:depint weight}, the analysis for an index $i$ that is left unblocked is similar, but this time we consider the positions to the left of $\suppos(i)$ and $\suppos(i)$ can extend to them (instead of letters being popped from variables in case of~\eqref{eq:variable weight}) and some of them may be compressed to one.
+Note that if there are no letters to the left/right then this index is blocked from this side.
+The only subtle difference is that only letters in the equation can be in $\suppos(i)$, so if to the left of $\suppos(i)$ there is a variable, the $\subpos(i)$ cannot extend to the left.
+Thus when the left-most position of $\subpos(I)$ is $p$ and $p-3$ is a new letter, the previous argument does not work directly.
+However, when the letter at position $p-1$ is assigned to $\Gamma_\ell$, so the case when we would like to argue that it now has $\dep(p-1) \gets \dep(p-1) \cup \dep(p)$ and so $p-1 \in \suppos(I)$, then this letter is also popped from the variable, so indeed its depint increases and the whole argument follows.

-The case of~\eqref{eq:depfactor count} is shown in the same way as~\eqref{eq:depfactor weight}. \end{proof}
+The case of~\eqref{eq:depint count} is shown in the same way as~\eqref{eq:depint weight}. \end{proof}